DanielVonRauchhaupt/socket_fips/README.md

 # Project Overview
-This repository is part of the bachelor thesis "Design and Implementation of a high performance IPC for IPS using Socket API" by Daniel von Rauchhaupt.
+This repository is part of the bachelor thesis "Design and Implementation of a high performance IPC for Intrusion Prevention using Socket API" by Daniel von Rauchhaupt.
 The purpose of this research is to determine which IPC type performs best when used by the intrusion prevention system `simplefail2ban`.
+The IPC types of interest are UNIX domain sockets and shared memory.
 For details, please refer to that thesis.